alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 `IO<RiskScore>` does not contain a completed `RiskScore`.
 It contains a computation that may produce one when executed.

+If you map `GetRiskScoreIO` over a list of customers, the result is a `List<IO<RiskScore>>`: a list of deferred request recipes, not a list of scores and not one larger combined program.
+Combining many `IO` recipes into one larger recipe is useful, but it is a separate sequencing topic; the appendix sketches it.

 This does not make C# pure, and it does not prevent effects from being hidden inside ordinary delegates.
 It marks only the operations that the programmer deliberately wraps in `IO<T>`.

 There is also no non-executing conversion from `IO<T>` to `T`.
 In this implementation, producing the `T` means calling `Run()`, and calling `Run()` executes the stored computation.